AM1N8/Reinforcement-Learning-GridWorld-Lab/README.md

 # GridWorld Reinforcement Learning Framework

-- livrable 1 2 et 3 et pacman dans different branches
+### -> livrable 1 2 et 3 et pacman et RLZoo dans different branches

 A comprehensive Python framework for learning and experimenting with reinforcement learning algorithms in a grid world environment.